sampsyo/approxbib/approxbib.md

 ### Memory

+Several categories of work apply approximation to memory technologies.
+The general idea is to spend less energy on retaining or accessing data; in return, there is a small probability that bits will flip in the memory.

 SRAM structures spend significant static power on retaining data, so they represent another opportunity for fidelity trade-offs [@hybrid-sram;
 @sramerrors; @partially-forgetful].

 Similarly, DRAM structures can reduce the power spent on refresh cycles where bit flips are allowed [@flikker; @sparkk].

 In persistent memories where storage cells can wear out, approximate systems can reduce the number of bits they flip to lengthen the useful device lifetime [@fang-pcm].
 Similarly, low-power writes to memories like flash can exploit its probabilistic properties while hiding them from software [@halfwits;
 @powerfade; @flash-retention-relax].

+~ TODO
+[@approxstorage]
+~

-Spintronic memories exhibit similarly favorable trade-offs between access cost and error [@spintronic-approx].
+Spintronic memories exhibit
+similarly favorable trade-offs between access cost and error [@spintronic-approx].

-These memory approximation techniques typically work by exposing soft errors and other analog effects.
-Recent work in security has exploited patterns in these variability-related errors to deanonymize users [@deanondram].

 ### Circuit Design